beyond-z/development/README.md

 * Join is at [http://join.docker](http://join.docker)
 * Single Sign-on is at [http://sso.docker](http://sso.docker)

+By default, the build scripts add two users:
+* join.admin@bebraven.org - access to the Join server's admin dashboard
+* admin@beyondz.org - access to the Canvas admin account
+Note: at the time of writing, if you don't specify admin@beyondz.org as the Canvas admin when running ./setup.bat then you have to login with whatever account you did create at http://canvas.docker/login?canvas_login=1 and add that user.

 # Tips and Tricks
 ## Development
 We use a standard fork/branch/pull-request workflow.
 To make changes,